-I thought I would post a quick excerpt of my current project (the dark fantasy refrenced in the horribly behind word counter in the side bar).
+I thought I would post a quick excerpt of my current project.
 Some may have seen part of this before if you read my LJ.
 It has been revised since that version and much expanded on.
 One quick warning: This is first draft stage and I have a horrible habit of writing the first draft in passive voice.

 Motiya’s fingers gripped the stone rim of the well with such force her knuckles blanched.
 It would be only too easy to kill them.
 Never-mind outright slaughter of her brothers was forbidden.
 The rules were quite clear in this game their father had devised for them.
 They were permitted to act only through the mortals and the influence of their respective domains.
 There was to be no eliminating the competition through killing.
 It was too bad really.
 She could kill them.
 She could wrap her hands around Ifrete’s neck and be done with him before he had a chance to set her on fire.
 And Velin, he too would fall.
 His waves would freeze, useless pillars of ice, before he ever had the chance to wash her away and save himself.
 She was death, cold and bitter and silent as a shadow.
 Only Cyra — she felt her breath hitch at the thought of her sister — could ever sense her coming.
 Cyra was life, and life was always aware of death.